For information about the FREE October weekend shuttle, click here.

 If you are planning your first visit to Salem, we are happy to tell you that all of Salem’s downtown attractions are within a 10- to 15-minute walk from any parking area.
 So we hope you will take advantage of our walkable streets and the Salem Trolley.

-You can find information on parking in Salem at Salem.org and an interactive parking map can be found here.
+You can find information on parking in Salem at on the City’s Traffic & Parking website and an interactive parking map can be found here.
 Note: Parking rates at City Garages and many lots increases during October.
 For more information about parking in October, visit HauntedHappenings.org.

 The City of Salem has posted a number of parking spaces downtown as 15-minute parking only, to pick up take-out orders from downtown restaurants.
 Please do not park in any of these signed spaces for more than 15 minutes.

 1 New Liberty Street, Salem, MA

 Museum Place Garage, 1 New Liberty Street, Salem, MA 01970.
 The garage costs $1.25/hour and cash and credit are accepted in the payment kiosks.
 The best part about the garage?
 You are right across the street from the Salem Regional Visitor Center—the perfect place to start your visit.
 (Height clearance for the garage is 6 ft.
 6 in.)

 Church Street Lot

 15 Federal St #19 Salem, MA

 You do need to pay at a multispace meter before leaving your car, though, so make sure you pay for as many hours as you will need.
 Cost is $1.50 per hour ($1.00/hour for Salem residents registered in the Passport app with proof of residency), and the payment kiosks accept credit cards and cash.

 South Harbor Garage